 The demand for many products changes with the changes in social attitudes.
 Thus, it’s extremely important to look at the current socio-cultural situation.
-This covers things such as age and population growth rate, religious beliefs, gender norms, class structures, internet usage habits, customs and beliefs, health consciousness and lifestyle choices.
-This section also covers changes that may affect the workforce: increasing lifespan of the population, a trend toward fewer children, the gender-pay gap.
-A society’s values form the keystone of all economic decisions.
+This covers things such as age and population growth rate, religious beliefs, gender norms, class structures, internet usage habits, customs and beliefs and lifestyle choices.

-When considering the Sociological factors, here are some questions you should answer:
+When considering the Sociological factors, here are some key questions to ask: